-The following approval levels, based on annual Contract Total Cost, apply to the purchase of goods and services.
-Unless otherwise stated herein, any contract in which the City is expending \$75,000.00 or more annually, or is anticipated by City staff to result in expenditures of \$75,000.00, or more annually must be approved by the City Council before it is executed.
+The following approval levels, based on annual Contract Total Cost, apply to the purchase of items and services not currently under contract.
+Unless otherwise stated herein, all contracts in which the City is expending \$50,000.00 or more annually, or is anticipated by City staff to result in commission from a vendor of \$50,000.00 or more annually shall be subject to approval by the applicable committee and City Council.
 Process descriptions are in Section 5 Solicitation Processes.
+Contact Procurement and Contract Services for assistance.